NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 **Error code 404 - API not found** <br>

-- The system requires the backend Spring application to be up and running to support the frontend application.
+- The project requires the backend Spring application to be up and running to support the frontend application.
 - Failure to start the backend would result in this error.
 - The solution is to start the server/spring application before starting the client/react componenet. <br>